 Whether it’s a personal lightning strike or a slow burn, an honest assessment of the situation followed be swift action is always the best course.
 Sometimes, the hardest person to be honest with is ourselves.
 Ironically, this is the foundation of all personal growth.
 The first personal development skill we need to master is self-honesty.

 Admittedly, this kind of honesty will sometimes reveal challenges that we wish didn’t exist.
 When that happens we should view it as an opportunity for growth.
-Once exposed, we can minimize the problem by dealing with it swiftly and effectively.
+Once the problem is exposed, we can minimize its negative effect by dealing with it swiftly and effectively.

 7 Ways to minimize an adverse situation